NR55/Novel-Song-Recognition/README.md

 - Abhay Lejith
 - Nandan Ramesh.

-We'll be greatful for taking your time out and falling in love with our project.
+We're grateful for taking your time out and falling in love with our project.